Ajay916Raj/K-Means-clustering/README.md

 # K-Means-clustering
-Created a simple KMeans clustering model grouping countried based on their geographical centre, another model using the language spoken.
-Using the elbow methods to find the optimal number of clusters.
+Created a simple K-Means clustering model, grouping countries based on their geographical center.
+And another model using the language spoken.
+Finally using the elbow method to find the optimal number of clusters.